ByteWelder/Poetry/README.md

 Poetry is an Android persistence library that allows you to persist a JSON object tree directly into an SQLite database through [OrmLite].
 Poetry enables you to write less code and persist data much faster.

+Poetry is forked from [github.com/elastique/poetry](https://github.com/elastique/poetry) and is now maintained here, by the original developer.

 Consider this JSON:
 ```json
 {